Ninjago: Crystalized: Plot

 Wu theorizes that the powers of Creation and Destruction are the only things that can harm the Overlord, and reaches out to Misako for research on a powerful Dragon form.
 Meanwhile, Garmadon tries to teach Lloyd how to master his Oni powers, but he is reluctant to give into his negative emotions.
 After P.I.X.A.L. upgrades the ninja's vehicles to be powered by the crystals instead, they again fight the Crystal Army while Wu confronts the Overlord.
 The Overlord defeats Wu and unleashes a powerful weapon that crystalizes all of Ninjago City, destroying the ninja's vehicles.
 Wu takes shelter with a group of paperkids and he broadcasts a message to inspire others.
 Nya reawakens her elemental powers to save herself and Jay, and they set out to find help.
 HoundDog McBrag finds Garmadon and Lloyd and tries to arrest the latter, but is left speechless after Lloyd saves him from a crystalized Serpentine.
-P.I.X.A.L. finds a broken Zane (who has been returned to his Ice Emperor persona) and brings him to Borg Tower.
+P.I.X.A.L. finds a broken Zane (who has returned to his Ice Emperor persona) and brings him to Borg Tower.
 Kai and Cole are rescued by Skylor and join Wu and other refugees at the newspaper warehouse, while Lloyd and Garmadon search for the missing Serpentine.
 Wu re-establishes a communication link with the ninja and they decide to reach out to all their allies for help.
 Cyrus Borg provides Ronin and his fugitives with mechs and fixes Zane before P.I.X.A.L. restores his memory with an emotional outreach.
 Nya uses her powers to contact the Merlopians, while Racer 7 escorts Cole across Ninjago City to broadcast a distress call to Shintaro.

 The ninja regroup at the warehouse and make their final stand against the Crystal Army, while Lloyd and Garmadon confront the Overlord.
 Kai, Jay, Zane, and Cole unlock their Dragon forms, defeat the Crystal Council, and restore the Golden Weapons to their original form.
 The Overlord reveals that he corrupted the Great Devourer in order to make Garmadon evil, causing Harumi to switch sides to help Lloyd and Garmadon.
-Garmadon is seemingly killed, triggering Lloyd's Oni form, but he resists using his rage to win.
-The ninja combine the Golden Weapons, releasing their elemental powers to form a four-headed dragon.
-Lloyd rides the dragon and defeats the Overlord before escaping the crumbling Oni Temple with Harumi and Garmadon, who faked his death.
+Garmadon is seemingly dead, triggering Lloyd's Oni form, but he resists using his rage to win and reverts back to normal.
+The ninja combine the Golden Weapons, releasing their elemental powers to form a four-headed dragon to prevent the Overlord from stealing, corrupting and absorbing the powers of creation while corrupting the ninja.
+Lloyd rides the dragon and defeats the Overlord before escaping the crumbling Oni Temple with Harumi and Garmadon, who faked his death in an effort to unlock Lloyd's Oni form.
 In the aftermath, the ninja's elemental powers return to their source of origin, Garmadon plants Christofern atop a mountain, and the ninja rebuild the monastery alongside their friends and allies.